 - European Views of the Americas: 1493 to 1750

 - Hein Online Sessions Law Library This library contains the session laws of all 50 U.S. states as well as Canada, Australia, Puerto Rico, Virgin Islands, and the D.C.
 Register.
 All states are current within 60 days of the printed publication, and all states are available back to inception!

 - Canada Yearbook Historical Collection, 1867-1967 (from Statistics Canada)

 - Canadian Pamphlets and Broadsides (in U. of T.’s Fisher Library) Items printed in Canada, by Canadian authors, or about Canadian subjects, mainly of a non-literary nature, pre 1930.

-- Champlain Society Digital Collection The collection contains 101 of the Champlain Society's volumes (almost 50,000 printed pages) dealing with exploration and discovery over three centuries
+- Champlain Society Digital Collection The collection over 100 of the Champlain Society's volumes dealing with exploration and discovery over three centuries

 - Empire Club Speeches

 - Historical Debates of the Parliament of Canada 1867-c1995.
 Updated by Debates (Hansard) 1996-

 - Linked Parliamentary Data Project (Hansard 1901- Present)

 - Laurentian's Microfilm Collection Inventory